MozillaReality/WebXR-emulator-extension/README.md

 ### Device

-You can switch devicue emulator.
+You can switch device emulator.
 Currently just switches degrees of freedom.

 | Device | Description |
 | ---- | ---- |